From Legacy to Liberation: Truth, Transformation, and a Collective Future

 It is a journey.

 A journey toward truth.
 Toward remembrance.
 Toward healing.
 And toward the renewal of our shared responsibility to young people, to community, and to one another.
+It is an invitation to history, healing & hope.

 Across the Opportunity Youth Forum network, we work to transform the systems that shape opportunity in this country—education, workforce, justice, health, our civic infrastructure, and the broader institutions that determine whether young people can meaningfully live, learn, belong, work and thrive.
-Yet beneath every system are human stories: stories of struggle and resilience, exclusion and belonging, loss and possibility, stolen dignity and liberation, historical disinvestment and transformative opportunity, marginalization and collective healing, love and grief .
+Yet beneath every system are human stories: stories of struggle and resilience, exclusion and belonging, loss and possibility, stolen dignity and liberation, historical disinvestment and transformative opportunity, marginalization and collective healing, love and grief.
 To understand the present moment—and rebuild toward a more equitable future—we must begin not only with policy or structure, but with memory and the courage of truth-telling.

 Montgomery invites us into that beginning.